locitran/tandem/docs/instruction.md

 ## 2.2.
 Train, val, and test splitting
-I used cross-validation (CV) object `StratifiedKFold` from `sklearn` with 3-fold CV with 6:3:1 = train:val:test
+I used cross-validation (CV) object `StratifiedKFold` from `sklearn` with 3-fold CV with 6:3:1 = train:val:test In the input file, I have 47 GJB2 SAVs which is then divided into 28 train : 14 val : 5 test

 ## 2.3.
 Load foundation model and train :D